act-rules/act-rules.github.io/_rules/page-has-title-2779a5.md

 **Note**: The `title` element exists in other namespaces such as SVG.
 These are not HTML `title` elements and should be ignored for this rule.

-**Note**: The HTML 5.2 specificaion requires that a document only has one `title` element, and that it is in the `head` of a document.
-It does however describe what should happen in case of multiple titles, and titles outside the `head`.
+**Note**: The [HTML 5.2 specificaion](https://www.w3.org/TR/html52/document-metadata.html#the-title-element) requires that a document only has one `title` element, and that it is in the `head` element of a document.
+However, HTMl 5.2 also describes what should happen in case of multiple titles, and titles outside the `head` element.
 Because of this, neither of these validation issues causes a conformance problem for WCAG.

 ## Expectation 2